prcutler/pcutler-web/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Hatchie - Keepsake"
+  course = "Bon Iver - i,i"

 [[education.courses]]
-  course = "Jenny Lewis - On the Line"
+  course = "The Bird and the Bee - Interpreting the Masters Vol. 2 - A Tribute to Van Halen"

 [[education.courses]]
   course = "Alex Lahey - The Best of Luck Club"